PhoenixTales/wiki.gothicarchive.org/factions.md

 ## Nobility
 - _The Nobles_ have "dirty business" and are jelaous of generals' influence
   - design docs imply that general(s) are also "Lords" (nobles)
-- ranks of nobility: king, lord, burgrave
+- known ranks of nobility: `king`, `lord`, `burgrave`, possibly `baron`
+  - `ore barons` likely based their title on a title used outside of the barrier rather than inventing it from scratch

+## Ore Barons
+- rule the _Old Camp_ since the rebellion of the prisoners

 ## Psionics
 - `orange-clad` (_Sleeper's Ban_)